 - A weather environment system uploads the data to the Internet where it can be accessed remotely.
 It may or may not also include a stand-alone digital display.

-The Pro 5-in-1 Color Weather Station with Wind and Rain is a full-featured weather environment system with a 5-in-1 outdoor sensor that measures outdoor temperature, humidity, rainfall, wind speed and wind direction.
-The digital display features internal sensors to measure indoor temperature, indoor humidity and barometric pressure.
-AcuRite Access makes the data available to the My AcuRite software and/or app, and can also be automatically uploaded to weather websites like Weather Underground.
+The Pro 5-in-1 Color Weather Station with Wind and Rain is a full-featured weather environment system with a 5-in-1 outdoor sensor that measures outdoor temperature, humidity, rainfall, wind speed, and wind direction.
+The digital display features internal sensors to measure indoor temperature, indoor humidity, and barometric pressure.
+The AcuRite Access makes the data available to the My AcuRite app, and can also be automatically uploaded to weather websites like Weather Underground.